ShahFahad9443/Hunger_Express/README.md

 ### Notification Details

-The Slack notification includes:
+The Slack integration sends notifications for two events:

+#### 1. CI Pipeline Failures
+Triggered when any CI job fails (Lint, Build, Test, or Deploy).
+Includes:
 - Repository name and branch
 - Workflow name
 - Actor (who triggered the workflow)
-- List of failed jobs (Lint, Build, Test, or Deploy)
+- List of failed jobs
 - Direct link to view the workflow run in GitHub Actions

+#### 2. PR Merge Success
+Triggered when a pull request is successfully merged.
+Includes:
+- Repository name
+- PR number and title
+- PR author
+- Source and target branches
+- Direct link to the merged PR

+**Note:**
-**Note:** Notifications are only sent on push and pull request events, and only when jobs fail.
+- CI failure notifications are only sent on push and pull request events, and only when jobs fail
+- PR merge notifications are sent automatically when a PR is merged to any branch

 ## 📋 Pull Request Template